 Got a pumpkin fan in the family?
 This is the fall festival they've been waiting for.
 Cheer on the child competitors in the Little Miss & Mister Pumpkin Show Pageant (open to children ages 4-9), eat your heart out at the Pumpkin Fun Food Contest, ogle the giant pumpkins at the Pumpkin Weigh-Off, and check out the Giant Pumpkin Pyramid.
 Other activities include a decorated-stroller parade, kids' costume contest, scary hayrides, and a visit from the Headless Horseman.
 To top off the day, try out a helicopter ride over the gorgeous fall foliage of Salem County.
 FREE

 Harvest Festival — Ringwood

-Hitch a hayride, decorate pumpkins, and enjoy more family-friendly activities like music and a plant sale at this fall festival put on by the New Jersey Botanical Gardens.
+Hitch a hayride, decorate pumpkins, dance to live music, shop a plant sale, and more at this fall festival put on by the New Jersey Botanical Gardens.
 FREE

 Fine Crafts Fall Festival and Family Day — Mays Landing

 This fun family event includes free train rides, a bouncy castle, music, hay toss, mummy wrap, and pumpkin painting (pumpkin and paint included with a $5 fee).
 FREE

 History and Harvest Celebration — Short Hills